David Alan Grier: 2020–present

 In January 2020, Grier returned to the stage for the Broadway production of A Soldier's Play, this time playing Tech Sergeant Vernon C. Waters, the role originated by Adolph Caesar in the off-Broadway production.
 For this role, he won the Tony Award for Best Featured Actor in a Play.

 In April 2022, it was announced that Grier would join the cast of the 2023 musical remake, The Color Purple.
 He plays Pastor Avery, the father of Shug Avery, a role also in the 1985 film of the same name.
 In 2022, he starred in The Patient on Hulu with Steve Carell.
 He was the announcer for the 96th Academy Awards, held on March 10, 2024.
 That same year he starred in the satirical film The American Society of Magical Negroes, which received negative reviews.

 Of the film Grier said, "Some members of the white community will see it and say, ‘We’re tired of hearing about race.’
 Well we're tired of talking about it.
 We're tired!
 We're tied, too.
 We all want to get past this, but you can only get past it by going through it."

+Grier currently stars on NBC's hit comedy, St. Denis Medical.
+The show was recently renewed for a third season.